 Shared Responsibility Model

-Running a business-critical production application on Anthos clusters on VMware requires multiple parties to carry different responsibilities.
-These responsibilities are described at Anthos shared responsibility.
+Running a business-critical production application on GKE on VMware requires multiple parties to carry different responsibilities.
+These responsibilities are described at GKE Enterprise shared responsibility.

-Google does not provide support for application workloads running on Anthos clusters on VMware.
-However, we do provide best-effort developer support to ensure your developers can easily run applications on Anthos clusters on VMware.
+Google does not provide support for application workloads running on GKE on VMware.
+However, we do provide best-effort developer support to ensure your developers can easily run applications on GKE on VMware.
 We believe that engaging earlier during development can prevent critical incidents later in the deployment.

 This Developer Support is available to customers with a paid support package and is treated at a priority level 3 for an issue blocking a launch, or at priority level 4 for general consultation.
 In this classification, priority level 0 is the highest priority.